linpengcheng/PurefunctionPipelineDataflow/README.md

 Every warehouse or workshop is a pipeline,
 Every pipeline is an s=vt equation.

-Each system is a fractal system composed of many pipelines (warehouses or workshops), Each pipeline is an s=vt equation,
+Every system is a fractal system composed of many pipelines (warehouses or workshops), Every pipeline is an s=vt equation,
-Therefore, each system is a fractal system composed of many s=vt equations.
+Therefore, every system is a fractal system composed of many s=vt equations.

-Each system is a warehouse/shop model,
+Every system is a warehouse/shop model,
-Every warehouse/workshop model is a pool/pipeline system, Every pool/pipeline system can be abstracted as a pipeline, Each pipeline is an s=vt equation,
+Every warehouse/workshop model is a pool/pipeline system, Every pool/pipeline system can be abstracted as a pipeline, Every pipeline is an s=vt equation,
 Therefore, every system is an s=vt equation.

-Each system dynamic runtime can be rendered as a dynamic tree Gantt chart, Every dynamic tree Gantt chart is a pool/pipeline fractal system, Therefore, each system dynamic runtime is a fractal system of s=vt equations.
+Every system dynamic runtime can be rendered as a dynamic tree Gantt chart, Every dynamic tree Gantt chart is a pool/pipeline fractal system, Therefore, every system dynamic runtime is a fractal system of s=vt equations.

 ```